Flexera logo

 Daniela Amodei, Anthropic – and the partnership expansion

 The Day 1 keynote closed with a conversation between Ramaswamy and Daniela Amodei, president and co-founder of Anthropic.
-Alongside the fireside chat, Snowflake and Anthropic formally announced significant momentum in their strategic partnership, building on the $200 million multi-year agreement signed in December 2025
+Alongside the fireside chat, Snowflake and Anthropic formally announced significant momentum in their strategic partnership, building on the $200 million multi-year agreement signed in December 2025.

-Snowflake + Anthropic partnerships (Source: Snowflake)
+Snowflake + Anthropic partnership expansion (Source: Snowflake)

 Amodei reflected on how quickly the enterprise AI conversation has shifted.
 Two years ago, no major enterprise was running large language models (LLMs) in daily workflows.
 Today, it’s foundational to workforce strategy across financial services, legal, healthcare and beyond.
 Even the teams at Anthropic who track model capabilities daily find it hard to internalize how fast things move every three to six months.